jonatr0n/LIRI/README.md

-# LIRI
+liri-node-app

-LIRI is a Language Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and gives back data.
-The user has the option of using four commands (listed below) in conjuntion with specific parameters associated with the commands.
-The Commands are:
+LIRI stands for Language Interpretation and Recognition Interface.
+LIRI is a command line node app that takes in parameters and gives you back data.

-concert-this

-spotify-this-song
+Getting Started
+Download or clone the Git Repository will get you a copy of the project up and running on your local machine for development and testing purposes.

+Make liri.js take in one of the following commands:

-movie-this
+concert-this spotify-this-song movie-this do-what-it-says

+What Each Command Should Do
+Navigate to the local directory of the project inside your Terminal.
+Enter the following command to render information based on your search request:

+node liri.js concert-this <artist/band name here>
+node liri.js spotify-this-song <song name here>
+  node liri.js movie-this <movie name here>
-do-what-it-says
+  node liri.js do-what-it-says

-TECHNOLOGIES USED

-Javascript
-Nodejs
-Node packages:
-Node-Spotify-API
-Request
-Moment
-DotEnv
-APIs used:
-Bands in Town
-OMDB
-Git
-GitHub